 We like how straight-forward the service offering is: one all-inclusive package including credit repair with “results in 60 days” and monthly improvement thereafter, customer access to credit reports & scores, phone support during business hours, among other benefits.

-Their ‘Monthly Membership’ costs $79/month, with a $19 7-day trial option if you’d prefer to test the waters before paying full-price.
-Or, you can skip the monthly fees altogether, and opt for the $379 Flat Rate Membership.
+Their ‘Monthly Membership’ costs $89/month, with a $39 7-day trial option if you’d prefer to test the waters before paying full-price.
+TCP also offer a Flat Rate, 6-month Premium Package for $479 that includes everything the normal service offers without the monthly fee.

 The Credit People’s program is our hands-down top pick if you expect to be with any given company for 5 months or longer.
 With the average credit repair program requiring 6 to 7 months to complete, according to The Credit People, the Flat Rate Membership is a bargain.